albfre/rupert/README.md

 ## Additional search methods

-`bruteforce.py` contains a bruteforce search method, and results for a few polyhedra.
+`bruteforce.py` contains a bruteforce search method.

 `optimize_3d.py` contains an optimization method trying to maximize the distance between the rotated projection of a polyhedron to the convex hull of different silhouettes of of the polyhedron.